-- Provides a conceptual toolkit that describes the goals, design and evaluation of health plan payment systems in the context of paradigms, such as efficiency, affordability, fairness and avoidance of risk selection
+- Provides a conceptual toolkit that describes the goals, design and evaluation of health plan payment systems in the context of policy paradigms, such as efficiency, affordability, fairness and avoidance of risk selection

 Senior under(graduate) students interested in health policy.
 Policymakers responsible for health plan payment.
 Health insurers, policy researchers, patient organizations and other organizations involved in the design of risk equalisation schemes, those working as actuaries for insurance companies, and anyone involved in the political process of health plan payment design